 Capacity, on behalf of Wellington City Council applied for a 'global' resource consent that would cover all of the City's coastal marine area stormwater discharge points under a single consent.
-This is intended to provide for a more holistic approach to stormwater management.
+This provides for a more holistic approach to stormwater management.

-The consent called for integrated catchment management plans, more interaction and knowledge sharing with the community and increased monitoring for the effects of stormwater on the marine ecologies.
+The new consent calls for integrated catchment management plans, more interaction and knowledge sharing with the community and increased monitoring for the effects of stormwater on the marine ecologies.